Who we are

 Highly-trained medical response teams can quickly facilitate patient movement and tap in to air and ground assets staged across the state.

-Coordination of air and ground transportation is provided through the UCHealth LifeLine Communications Center, which is centrally located at UCHealth University of Colorado Hospital on the Anschutz Medical Campus.
+Coordination of air and ground transportation is provided through the UCHealth LifeLine Communications Center, which is located at the UCHealth Administrative Building in Aurora.

 - LifeLine is staffed and available 24/7/365 to arrange your transport needs anytime, anywhere in the UCHealth system or to other facilities.